-The reunion/birthday party was held to both celebrate the eight Bernes puppies’ first birthday and to reunite them with their mom and siblings.
+The reunion/birthday party was held to both celebrate the eight Bernese puppies’ first birthday and to reunite them with their mom and siblings.

-Rescued during a cruelty investigation last year with the help of the RCMP, when the puppies were only two weeks old, the litter was malnourishes, dehydrated and found in substandard living conditions.
+Rescued during a cruelty investigation last year with the help of the RCMP, when the puppies were only two weeks old, the litter was malnourished, dehydrated and found in substandard living conditions.